Reviews You Can Rely On

 Weight-to-Volume Ratio

 We like to consider the weight of all of our outdoor gear purchases.
-Whether it's our shoes, trekking poles, or packs, shaving ounces off our clothing and gear can quickly add up to large weight savings, which makes each mile that much easier to cover.
+Whether it's our shoes, trekking poles, or packs, shaving ounces off our clothing and gear can quickly add up to large weight savings, making each mile much easier to cover.

-If there's one thing we learned in this review, it's that it's hard to have it all in a daypack.
+If there's one thing we learned in this review, it's this: it's hard to have it all in a daypack.
 Want a lot of padding with a frame that supports the weight you're carrying?
-Then you'll end up with heavier bags like the Gregory Jade 28, Osprey Sirrus and Osprey Tempest.
+Then you'll end up with heavier bags like the Gregory Jade 28, Osprey Sirrus, NEMO Resolve, and Osprey Tempest.
 Want something lightweight that still has all the regular comforts?
-Then you might have to sacrifice some durability, as super-thin nylon is less indestructible in the long term than a thicker (and therefore heavier) material.
-The Decathlon Quechua and REI Trail fall in this category, being slightly lighter, but also made with a somewhat thinner fabric.
+Then you might have to sacrifice some durability, as super-thin nylon is less indestructible over the long term than a thicker (and therefore heavier) material.
+The Decathlon Quechua and REI Trail fall in this category, being slightly lighter and made with a somewhat thinner fabric.

 The Cotopaxi Batac and Venture Pal are the obvious winners in the weight category.
-However, that kind of weight comes at a high cost to these bags' comfort and durability.
-Neither bag has a hip belt, and both are made of paper-thin nylon, which's just not as substantial as the thicker, bulkier packs we tested.
-On the other hand, the Deuter Speed Lite ranks quite high with regard to weight while still retaining some of the more 'pack-like' characteristics, so if weight is a primary concern, this might be a pack worth a second look.
+However, that kind of low weight comes at a high cost in terms of comfort and durability.
+Neither bag has a hip belt, and both are made of paper-thin nylon, which is just not as substantial as the thicker, bulkier packs we tested.
+On the other hand, the Deuter Speed Lite ranks quite high for its light design while retaining some more 'pack-like' characteristics.
+So if weight is a primary concern, this might be a pack worth a second look.

 daypack womens - the deuter speed lite is lightweight but still durable, being made...